malaquiasdev/quickstart-dockerizing-a-node-api/README.md

 WORKDIR app
 ```

-If the WORKDIR doesn’t exist and we can use this instruction in multiple times inside of our Dockerfile.
+If the WORKDIR doesn’t exist, it will be created a generic folder for us.
+And we can use this instruction in multiple times inside of our Dockerfile.

 ## Contributing